top of page

 When considering the carbon footprint of a pothole repair, it is important to look at the bigger picture – especially as it will be audited further down the line.
 It isn’t enough to compare the carbon emissions per kg of different repair materials.
 The relative volumes of new material needed for different repair types, carbon emissions due to vehicle movements for both new material and waste, and the longevity of the repair should all be taken into consideration.

-There is nothing low carbon about a pothole repair that fails and needs doing again in a few months.
+There is nothing low carbon about a pothole repair that fails and needs to be done again in a few months.
 The longer the repair lasts, and the fewer return visits that are required, the lower the lifetime carbon footprint.

 Thermal Road Repairs is a green technology company which supplies systems to improve the quality, cost and time efficiency of road repairs and paving – at a far lower environmental cost than traditional methods.
 It invests significantly in R&D, to create new technologies and to continuously improve existing ones.